vusec/delorean/README.md

 expected.
 The first submission will be a dump of the code that brought the project to the publication.
 I will get it to compilation as soon as possible.

+Also due to changes in the way the project was named, I am doing renaming of variables and other things to match the paper.
+This can also affect the successful compilation of the project.
+I will address that as well as soon as possible.

 -- Armando